 George has over 40 years of experience in the mineral sector, including executive, operations, development and engineering leadership roles in gold, copper and coal operations.
 George has served in various capacities for Asarco LLC including Vice President of Mining as well as numerous capacities for Cyprus Minerals Corporation.
 He began his career with Anaconda Company in 1978.
-Mr. Burns also serves on the board of Turquoise Hill Resources Ltd.

-Director since:

-April 2017
+Director since April 2017 (1)

-Resides: British Columbia,
+Resides British Columbia, Canada